OSDC-Code-Maven/OSDC-Code-Maven.github.io/docs/osdc-public-hebrew-2023-01.md

 * Check out the detailed [syllabus](/).

-* Registration: send your full name to Gabor Szabo: gabor@szabgab.com
+* Registration: send your full name to Gabor Szabo: gabor@szabgab.com If you already have an account on [GitHub](https://github.com/) or [GitLab](https://gitlab.com/) include the links to you account(s) as well.